Air Operations, Carolines 41 XIII Bomber Command B-24s attack the Truk Atoll.

 |

-5th Battalion Welsh Guards, Guards Armored Division, Moving Up to the Front Line, 17 June 1944
+5th Battalion Welsh Guards Moving Up

 |